-Our first update to the ledger will be to create a new car.
-We have a separate Javascript program - invoke.js - that we will use to make updates.
-Just as with queries, use an editor to open the program and navigate to the code block where we construct our invocation:
+Our first update to the ledger will create a new car.
+We have a separate program called invoke.js that we will use to make updates to the ledger.
+Just as with queries, use an editor to open the program and navigate to the code block where we construct our transaction and submit it to the network: